 Students, beginning in kindergarten, will have daily science exposure.
-BFA's science curriculum, as supplemented by Scott Foresman Science (K-5) and Prentice Hall Science Explorer (6-8), will increase students' scientific literacy and expose them to the scientific method: teaching them to ask questions, hypothesize, make observations, collect and analyze data using various tools, draw conclusions, and communicate their results.
+BFA's science curriculum, Core Knowledge Science, will increase students' scientific literacy and expose them to the scientific method: teaching them to ask questions, hypothesize, make observations, collect and analyze data using various tools, draw conclusions, and communicate their results.

 BFA intends to provide its students with increased opportunities for inquiry-based learning through hands-on labs and experiences.